blueluna/zynqmp-linux/README.md

-# Boot TE0802-02
+# Boot ZynqMP

-Booting Trenz Electronic TE0802-02 with as few Xilinx tools possible.
+Booting Xilinx ZynqMP with as few Xilinx tools possible.

-### Required packages,
+## Required packages,

 Following packages might be required to be installed,